Aniruddha-Bajpai/Angular/Part 3 - Creating Our World/Creating Our World.md

 Here the, myapp parameter refers to an HTML element in which the application will run.
 Now you can add controllers, directives, filters, and more, to your angular application.
+Also, [] used to define the dependent module, without specifying [], we are not actually creating a new module but retrieving an existing module.